Government Sites

 National Disaster Recovery Framework – FEMA

-FEMA works with tribal officials to help communities be prepared before an emergency and recover after disaster strikes.
-The goal of Ready Indian Country is to collaborate with tribal governments to build emergency management capability and partnerships to ensure continued survival of Tribal nations and communities.
+Ready Indian Country collaborates with tribal governments to build emergency management capability and partnerships to ensure continued survival of Tribal nations and communities.

 FEMA Tribal Liaisons